bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-To declare a function use keyword function followed by function\'s name, a list of parameters in parentheses and function\'s body that is manipulations that this function does in curly braces.
+To declare a function use keyword function followed by function&apos;s name, a list of parameters in parentheses and function&apos;s body that is manipulations that this function does in curly braces.
 Another way to create a function is by using a function expression.
-A function expression consists of the keyword function, list of parameters and a function\'s body.
+A function expression consists of the keyword function, list of parameters and a function&apos;s body.
 A name is not mandatory.
 We can assign a function created with a function expression to a variable.
 Although, a name in a function expression is not mandatory, we still can use it.
 However, in such a case, we will only be able to invoke a function by its name